arangodb/docs/3.10/aql/operations-search.md

 SEARCH
 ======

-The `SEARCH` keyword starts the language construct to filter Views.
+The `SEARCH` keyword starts the language construct to filter Views, accelerated by the underlying indexes.
+It guarantees to use these indexes for an efficient execution plan.
+If you use the `FILTER` keyword for Views, no indexes are utilized and the filtering is performed as a post-processing step.

-Conceptually, a View is just another document data source, similar to an array or a document/edge collection, over which you can iterate using a [FOR operation](operations-for.html) in AQL:
+Conceptually, a View is just another document data source, similar to an array or a document/edge collection, over which you can iterate using a [`FOR` operation](operations-for.html) in AQL:

 ```aql
 FOR doc IN viewName